The genuine FileCure.exe file is a software component of FileCure by ParetoLogic.

 Recommended: Identify FileCure.exe related errors

-Important: Some malware camouflages itself as FileCure.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as FileCure.exe.
 Therefore, you should check the FileCure.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.